-- Type A Board was informed in June and July of 2016 of the synergy between the Bayshore Park (Bond 2008) project and the McGee Beach Pier and Breakwater and the Marina Dredging/McGee Beach renourishment projects, to include - Park scope included pier surface treatments and upgrades of up5 to \$500,000 but not structural repairs. - Type A Breakwater Study identified \$750,000 in needed structural repairs to the Pier and Walkway to the Breakwater. - Type A 2017 CIP contains \$500,000 toward the structural repairs identified in the Breakwater Study. - City currently negotiating with their design-builder over the scope of the final design of the pier, both structural repairs (Type A budget) and aesthetic upgrades (Bond 2008 budget). - In January 2017, a request was made by Johnny Phillipello, CEO of Buc Days, to support the Bayshore Park project with additional funding to provide for the repairs and upgrades to the Old City Hall/Memorial Coliseum parking lot, which is currently not in the scope of Bayshore Park.
+- Type A Board was informed in June and July of 2016 of the synergy between the Bayshore Park (Bond 2008) project and the McGee Beach Pier and Breakwater and the Marina Dredging/McGee Beach renourishment projects, to include - Park scope included pier surface treatments and upgrades of up to \$500,000 but not structural repairs. - Type A Breakwater Study identified \$750,000 in needed structural repairs to the Pier and Walkway to the Breakwater.

-- This parking lot is critical to Buc Days Carnival operations due to the fact that they are no longer allowed to use the Great Lawn (old Memorial Coliseum Site) for large carnival rides due to the damage to the lawn and the irrigation system. - The City is currently negotiating both with Fulton-Coastcon as well as the City's currently selected asphalt overlay contractor for minor repairs and parking lots to provide an upgraded parking lot at this location. - The City will move forward with the best value option for the repair of that parking lot later this year after negotiations are concluded and if the budget source can be identified. - The Parks and Recreation Department would welcome any budgetary support from the Type A board for the repair and upgrade to the parking lot, as that scope could not be covered by the available 2008 Bond funds in the current design-build project. - This parking lot has been used in the past as temporary storage for boats from the Marina during hurricane surge events. - This parking lot is anticipated to be used in the future for other events, such as a park and ride facility to support events at the north end of the seawall or even North Beach. - Engineering Services will update Type A with budget requirements for the upgrade to this facility when they become available.
-(See Bayshore Park Attachment/Slideshow)
+- Type A 2017 CIP contains \$500,000 toward the structural repairs identified in the Breakwater Study. - City currently negotiating with their design-builder over the scope of the final design of the pier, both structural repairs (Type A budget) and aesthetic upgrades (Bond 2008 budget). - In January 2017, a request was made by Johnny Phillipello, CEO of Buc Days, to support the Bayshore Park project with additional funding to provide for the repairs and upgrades to the Old City Hall/Memorial Coliseum parking lot, which is currently not in the scope of Bayshore Park. - This parking lot is critical to Buc Days Carnival operations due to the fact that they are no longer allowed to use the Great Lawn (old Memorial Coliseum Site) for large carnival rides due to the damage to the lawn and the irrigation system. - The City started negotiations both with Fulton-Coastcon as well as the City's currently selected asphalt overlay contractor for minor repairs and parking lots to provide an upgraded parking lot at this location. - The City will move forward with the best value option for the repair of that parking lot later this year after negotiations are concluded and if the budget source can be identified. - The Parks and Recreation Department would welcome any budgetary support from the Type A board for the repair and upgrade to the parking lot, as that scope could not be covered by the available 2008 Bond funds in the current design-build project. - This parking lot has been used in the past as temporary storage for boats from the Marina during hurricane surge events. - This parking lot is anticipated to be used in the future for other events, such as a park and ride facility to support events at the north end of the seawall or even North Beach. - Engineering Services will update Type A with budget requirements for the upgrade to this facility when they become available.
+Bayshore Park Attachment/Slideshow presented in March 2017. - The structural engineer is working through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017). - The City is refining negotiations with the City's paving repair engineer/contractor for the resurfacing of the old Memorial Coliseum Parking Lot to include lighting (March/April 2017).

-6. Projects Currently Under RFQ (Posted in November 2016 and Recently Awarded)
+6. Projects Currently Under RFQ (Posted in November 2016 and Awarded in February 2017)